baggepinnen/LowLevelParticleFilters.jl/README.md

 - `AuxiliaryParticleFilter`: This filter is identical to `ParticleFilter`, but uses a slightly different proposal mechanism for new particles.
 - `AdvancedParticleFilter`: This filter gives you more flexibility, at the expense of having to define a few more functions.
 More instructions on this type below.
 - `KalmanFilter`.
 Is what you would expect.
 Has the same features as the particle filters, but is restricted to linear dynamics and gaussian noise.
+- `UnscentedKalmanFilter`.
+Is also what you would expect.
+Has almost the same features as the kalman filters, but handle nonlinear dynamics and measurement model, still requires an additive Gaussian noise model.

 # Functionality
 - Filtering